 To be sure, the terms spiritual and spirituality relate to all matters concerning the spirit and the soul.
 Therefore, you can associate almost anything with spiritual significance.
 Eating spicy food can be a spiritual experience for some.

-Many people think organized religions are counterfeits for a true spiritual path.
+Many people think organized religions are counterfeits for an authentic spiritual path.
 These people contend the spiritual path has nothing to do with religion.
-Therefore, being spiritual means, your actions exhibit the higher virtues of the spirit.
+Therefore, being spiritual means, your actions exhibit the spirit’s higher virtues.
 It’s not what you believe but what you do with your life that counts.

 The term meditation is a little easier to define.
 Most people identify meditation as something you do with your eyes closed while sitting.
 Most people are familiar with seated forms of meditation, but there are also forms of moving meditation.
 For instance, Forest Bathing, Qigong, and Tai Chi are all methods you use while standing.

-Similarly, almost any mental process for changing or altering consciousness can become a form of meditation.
+Similarly, almost any mental process for changing or altering consciousness can become a meditation form.
 Likewise, since all forms of meditation involve our consciousness, they are also spiritual.

 Spiritual Meditation Is Not Religion